dawsontoth/Appcelerator-Titanium-Redux/README.md

     tab();

 Note that currentWindow, win, currentTab, and tab are all functions that return a reference to Ti.UI.currentWindow or Ti.UI.currentTab.
-I did it this way because the current window and tab can change as you open and close windows.
+This is necessary because the current window and tab can change as you open and close windows.
 By making them functions, you always have access to the real "current" window or tab.